manicprone/joint-kit/README.md

 ## Joint Instance API

-When a valid Joint has been instantiated, the following properties/objects and functions are available on the instance:
+When a valid Joint has been instantiated, the following properties and functions are available on the instance:

 ### Properties